DurkeshKumaaran/Tensorflow-Projects/README.md

 #Transfer Learning Model
 *Pre trained model is downloaded, the last layer is taken in the existing model and is trained with concolutions on the local machine
 *The new model is trained and the existing model is added additionally for greater accuracy

+#Natural Language Processing
+Project one- To detect the given headline belongs to sarcastic or non sarcastic *Firstly, check the TF version , if its based on version one, then add eager execution *Classify, the training and testing sentences and labels *Word indexing and sequence padding is done using tokenizer by setting up the parameters *The sequences are converted to an array with numpy and the sequential model is developed with embedding, global average pooling with 24 dense intermediate neurons and compiled with binary classification
+*The training and validation model is fitted against with an accuracy of 99.3% and a 81.3% validation accuracy

+*